-123 Commerce Valley Drive is an 8-Storey Class A suburban office building in Markham, Ontario.
+123 Commerce Valley Drive is an 8-storey Class A suburban office building in Markham, Ontario.
 It was constructed in 2000 to the highest institutional standards on a 10.6 acre site.
-The building consists of floorplates averaging 27,000 square feet which is conducive to accommodate modern workplace strategies.
 Attached to the east side of the building is a large parking structure consisting of an on-grade and a suspended parking area.
-123 Commerce Valley Drive is highly visible and is located between Leslie Street and Highway 7 just north of Highway 7.
+123 Commerce Valley Drive is located between Leslie Street and Highway 7 just north of Highway 7 and backs on the Highway 407/404 interchange, providing exceptional signable from both highways.
 123 Commerce Valley Drive has significant development upside.